-1.4.1.1.
+4.1.1.
 Achievement of projects funded by SPII

 Successful commercialisation is the ultimate indicator of project success.
 However, it must be noted that SPII has no influence on the commercialisation process of projects once SPII funding has reached completion.
-It must also be noted that many projects take longer than three years to reach commercialisation post SPII support; thus, the reporting data likely underestimates the number of commercialised projects.
+It must also be noted that many projects take longer than three years to reach commercialisation post SPII support; thus, the reporting data likely underestimates the number of commercialised projects because they are still in the process.
 Analysis of the reporting data was therefore supplemented by survey data.
-When splitting this measure of success by scheme, we find that the SPII Matching scheme funded projects have been relatively more successful at achieving commercialisation than the PPD scheme.
-Figure 2 and Figure 3 illustrate this finding; while Figure 4 presents the time it took survey respondents to achieve commercialisation:
+When splitting this measure of success by scheme, we find that the SPII matching scheme funded projects have been relatively more successful at achieving commercialisation than the PPD scheme.
+Figure 7 and Figure 8 illustrate this finding; while Figure 9 presents the time it took survey respondents to achieve commercialisation: